christian-bick/uplink-slack/README.md

 LOG_LEVEL=debug
 ```

-You can find the Slack credentials under `Basic Information` in your App's Setting on Slack.
+You can find the Slack App credentials under `Basic Information` in your App's Setting on Slack.

+The .env file is in .gitignore for a good reason.
+They are your private credentials for local testing purposes and are not supposed to be checked in at any time.
+On staging and production environments, secrets and credentials are supposed to be passed into the Docker container using a credential manager.

 ## Running a local server